1940 Baseball: Hilltoppers to CIF: Thanks, But No Thanks

 3/23/40

-Duane Pillette pitched San Diego to a 7-4 victory over Escondido and the Hilltoppers’ fourth tournament championship since 1933 (they had to return the title from that first-year event because brothers played in a meaningless semi-pro game) and the third over the Cougars.
+Duane Pillette pitched San Diego to a 7-4 victory over Escondido and the Hilltoppers’ fourth tournament championship since 1933 (they had to return the title from that first-year event because two brothers played in a meaningless semi-pro game) and the third over the Cougars.

 The Hillers, trailing, 1-0, scored four runs in the fourth inning and single runs in the fifth, sixth, and seventh of the nine-inning finale.